pdroex/Python-exercise/README.md

 # Python-exercise
-Some exercises from "Curso em Video" to show my python skills
+Some exercises from "Curso em Video" to improve and show my python skills